-Applications for the 2014 Toyota TogetherGreen Innovation Grants are now closed, please check back in summer 2015 for more information.
+Applications for the 2014 Toyota TogetherGreen Innovation Grants are now closed, please check back for more information.

 One of the goals of the Innovation Grants program is to build the capacity of conservation professionals.
 In addition to financial support, grantees receive opportunities for professional development, including a six-day, face-to-face workshop with other grantees (December 8 – 13 at Lied Lodge), and web-based training offered throughout the year.
 Grantees also receive support from Toyota TogetherGreen program staff, have an opportunity to receive public recognition at the local, state, and national level, and are networked with other grantees to share best practices and learn from others.